hercules-390/SoftFloat-3a/README.md

 * conversions to/from 32-bit and 64-bit integers, signed and unsigned.

 All operations required by the original 1985 version of the IEEE Floating-Point Standard are implemented, except for conversions to and from decimal.

 This document gives information about the types defined and the routines implemented by SoftFloat.
 It does not attempt to define or explain the IEEE Floating-Point Standard.
 Information about the standard is available elsewhere.

-The current version of SoftFloat is Release 3a.
-The only difference between this version and the previous Release 3 is the replacement of the license text supplied by the University of California.
+The current version of SoftFloat is Release 3e.
+This release modifies the behavior of the rarely used odd rounding mode (round to odd, also known as jamming), and also adds some new specialization and optimization examples for those compiling SoftFloat.

+The previous Release 3d fixed bugs that were found in the square root functions for the 64-bit, 80-bit, and 128-bit floating-point formats.
+(Thanks to Alexei Sibidanov at the University of Victoria for reporting an incorrect result.)
+The bugs affected all prior Release-3 versions of SoftFloat through 3c.
+The flaw in the 64-bit floating-point square root function was of very minor impact, causing a 1-ulp error (1 unit in the last place) a few times out of a billion.
+The bugs in the 80-bit and 128-bit square root functions were more serious.
+Although incorrect results again occurred only a few times out of a billion, when they did occur a large portion of the less-significant bits could be wrong.

+Among earlier releases, 3b was notable for adding support for the 16-bit half-precision format.
+For more about the evolution of SoftFloat releases, see SoftFloat-history.html.

-The functional interface of SoftFloat Release 3 and afterward differs in many details from that of earlier releases.
-For specifics of these differences, see section 9 below, _Changes from SoftFloat Release 2._
+The functional interface of SoftFloat Release 3 and later differs in many details from the releases that came before.
+For specifics of these differences, see section 9 of [SoftFloat.html](http://www.jhauser.us/arithmetic/SoftFloat-3/doc/SoftFloat.html), _Changes from SoftFloat Release 2._

 ## 2. Limitations